nanafox/alx-self-study/c-programming/c-essentials-basics/notes/module4-notes.md

 ## Working with Pointers

+> ...pointers are like signposts.
+They don’t say anything about the place itself, but they show clearly how to reach it.

 - a variable that contains the memory address of another variable.
 - The **address (left value)** of a pointer is used to refer to itself.
   - accessed with *address-of* operator. `&ptr_num`